 According to the Zillow Real Estate Market Report from data in July 2019, home value growth in the U.S. is strong but it’s continuing to slow.
 The rate of annual home value appreciation decreased for the seventh consecutive month.

-The market report from Zillow provide a monthly overview of both national and local real estate markets.
+The market report from Zillow provides a monthly overview of both national and local real estate markets.
 It reveals that the average U.S. home is worth $229,000, an increase of 5.2% compared to the same time last year.
 Although this is the smallest annual appreciation since October 2015, with home values rising 7.7% year-over-year this time last year, home values are still up 0.3% month-over-month.
 Zillow says that this is an indication that “values are stabilizing after a period of relatively extreme growth rather than headed for a sustained downturn.”

 Home Values with the Greatest Growth